-Each Director of Learning has responsibility for a year group.
+Each Year Director has responsibility for a year group.
 These are the members of staff who parents should contact to seek advice, discuss problems or raise matters of specific concern.

 The first port of call is the Form Tutor who will develop a close bond with children and encourage them to be part of a team.
 Form Tutors have day-to-day responsibility for around 25 pupils.
 Their main role is to monitor a pupil’s attendance, punctuality, general well-being and to support them in activities.
 It is to the Form Tutor that parents will normally send their routine correspondence.
 New pupils will meet their Form Tutor and other children in their class on an Induction Day prior to joining the academy in July of the year of admission.
 All of the local primary schools are invited send the Year 6 pupils to us in July for an induction day.
 Some pupils in addition are invited to a summer school that we offer.
 The form tutors will normally remain with their form for the duration of their time at school.

-Working alongside pupils and staff, our Pupil Support Workers provide significant motivation for many of our pupils, and support them in their attendance and with academic and social issues.
+Working alongside pupils and staff, our Pastoral Support Workers provide significant motivation for many of our pupils, and support them in their attendance and with academic and social issues.

 Students are regularly rewarded for good work, helpfulness and excellent attendance, effort etc.